iQuHACK/2023_QuEra/Documentation.md

 **Figure 3:** Regular polyhedron junctions for $(N,\lambda)=(4,1),(5,1),(5,\lambda_{min}(5)),(6,1)$

-## Graph Factory, a Companion for Designing Unit Disk Graphs

-Exact alignment of y is going to be necessary

 ## Using GraphFactor to Make + Test Graphs

 GraphFactor tool enables user-friendly building of unit-disk graphs that can be sent to run on Aquila.
 The code, run on Processing, highlights appopriate distances between nodes.
 Any possibilities larger than the Blockade radius while remaining in a unit disk will be shown with a black connection.
 Distances smaller than the Blockade radii will be connected in red, signalling the user to move their node.
 There is an option to display all unit disks at once to visualize graph creation, or to hide these unless actively moving the cursor.
 In preliminary iterations of the tool, we composed graphs with varying x and y positions as displayed below: